 Large swings in blood sugar can take a toll on your organs and tissues.
 Because our diet tends to be rich in carbohydrates, our body has to work harder to restore balance.

 When you eat a meal high in carbohydrates, glucose is pulled from the small intestine and enters your bloodstream.
 The pancreas must release enough insulin to convert glucose to glycogen—where the liver stores it—to balance glucose levels.
 After glucose converts to glycogen, your blood sugar drops, and your body craves more carbohydrates to restore balance.
+Insulin also drives glucose into cells for fuel which also lowers blood sugar levels.
 A cycle ensues.
 Your body tells you to keep eating carbohydrates because your blood sugar levels are like a rollercoaster.
 Ultimately, this imbalance places stress on the body, which exacerbates existing health conditions and even creates new conditions.

 For years, carbohydrates were an essential part of the food pyramid.
 However, most nutritional organizations now recommend much smaller portions of carbohydrates.
 For example, the USDA MyPlate encourages fewer carbohydrates than it did a few years ago.

 Carbohydrates are into three categories: starches, fiber, and sugars.